ckeditor/ckeditor5/docs/updating/update-to-39.md

 ### Introduction of color pickers to table and table cell properties features

-Starting with CKEditor 5 v39.0.0, {@glink tables/tables-styling table styling tools} will display a color picker in their user interfaces for color-related text fields.
+Starting with CKEditor 5 v39.0.0, {@link features/tables-styling table styling tools} will display a color picker in their user interfaces for color-related text fields.

 Just like with {@link updating/update-to-38#introduction-of-color-pickers-to-font-color-and-font-background-color-features the introduction of color pickers to font color and font background color features}, we allow you to decide whether this new functionality works for your integration and to opt–out of it.